Managing your ARVs: Your HIV treatment programme.

 What happens when you don’t take your ARVs regularly?

 Dr. Urison stated that non-adherence to HIV treatment plans becomes a challenge when people hesitate to talk about their doubts or concerns.
 There’s a desire to ‘please’ medical practitioners at times, through wanting to look as if medical concepts are clearly understood.
-People are afraid to feel inferior or stupid, and it impacts their health in a major way.
+People are afraid to feel inferior or stupid, and it affects their health.

 South African medical practitioners are encouraged to approach HIV treatment from all angles, and encourage conversation with patients or coax information from them by using effective communication skills.

 How can HIV-positive people get the support they need?

 Everyone in South Africa, but especially HIV-positive people, is strongly encouraged to let their medical practitioners know if speech, learning and physical impairments may be a factor in understanding HIV and what’s required to treat it.
 Additionally, language barriers in South Africa are being actively addressed, as medical doctors are requested to now learn at least 2 national languages.

 Don’t be afraid to talk about what you need, or prefer, to help you understand your own health, and how to look after it.